TerrinH/Device-Deployment/README.md

     the provided device serial number.

   - **Shipped**:
-    Once the preliminary quality control of the _Completed_ worksheet has been completed and the device is ready to be packaged in it shipping medium, it ends up here where we associate a shipping tracking number with the device.
+    Once the preliminary quality control of the _Completed_ worksheet has been completed and the device is ready to be packaged in its shipping medium, it ends up here where we associate a shipping tracking number with the device.

   - **SETTINGS**: